California oil spill renews calls to ban offshore drilling

 ———

 Daly reported from Washington, D.C.
-Associated Press journalist Amy Taxin in Huntington Beach contributed.
+Associated Press journalist Amy Taxin in Huntington Beach, California, contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.